 It is important to develop both the language and tactics for controlling your client’s expectations.
 This includes project schedule, scope, and how deliverables are achieved.
 Before you start your project, you want to define expectations, gather information, set clear and measurable goals, and define the project management process.

-KICK OFF MEETING
+PLANNING A SUCCESSFUL KICK OFF MEETING

 A kick-off meeting is the perfect way to get a project off the ground.
 Set up an initial meeting that includes client team members and key stakeholders.
 This will give you the opportunity to introduce yourself to the team and discuss roles and responsibilities.
 Depending on the size of the project and organization, you may need to establish follow-up meetings with individuals or departments.